Arealai/api-documentation/README.md

 ## Loan Info Meta (Beta)

 Developers can provide additional meta data while making an API call to Areal.
 For example, if you would like to provide the Borrower's Name information, this information could be added to the Body section of the API call.
-In this case, this information should be mapped to the "signers" key within the "loan_info" dictionary of the API Body.
+In this case, this information should be mapped to the "signer" key within the "parties" dictionary of the "loan_info" dictionary of the API Body.
 For example:

 ```
 {